TV2 (Malaysian TV network)

-RTM TV2 (stylised as tv2) is a Malaysian commercial free-to-air public television channel owned and operated by the Radio Televisyen Malaysia, a broadcasting department of the Malaysian Government.
+RTM TV2 (stylised as tv2) is a Malaysian free-to-air public television channel owned and operated by the Radio Televisyen Malaysia, a broadcasting department of the Malaysian Government.
 Launched on 17 November 1969, TV2 is the second and second oldest TV station in Malaysia.
 The channel features mostly English, Mandarin and Tamil news and talk shows, the latter two languages were mainly produced for the dominant minority Chinese and Indian communities, whilst the English news functions for the nation's multiracial population whose dominant lingua franca or first language is the latter.
 It also offers some in-house, local and international entertainment programs, including reality shows, films and dramas as well as sports programming.